The New Book of Knowledge: Other editions

 Grolier also published an annual supplement, The New Book of Knowledge Annual which updated the encyclopedia with summaries of the events of the year.
 Other than the title and publisher there was no "real editorial connection to the encyclopedia".
-These were published from at least 1969 to 2012.
+These were published from at least 1957 to 2012.

-A Spanish language version of The New Book of Knowledge, El Nuevo Tesoro de Juventud was published in Mexico City.
+A Spanish language version of The New Book of Knowledge, El Nuevo Tesoro de la Juventud, was published in Mexico City.
 It was intended for the Latin American market, but could also be purchased in the US and Canada.

-In the mid-1980s, Grolier oversaw the creation of the Knowledge Exploration Series—a set of five microcomputer software programs that were designed to work with the 64K Apple computers.
+In the mid-1980s, Grolier oversaw the creation of the Knowledge Exploration Series—a set of five microcomputer software programs that were designed to work with the 64K Apple II.
 The set cost about $300 and contained ten manuals and five backup discs.
 By 1993, the entire index was available on the Grolier Master Encyclopedia Index CD-ROM with those of the Academic American Encyclopedia and the Encyclopedia Americana.
 This sold for $149 and worked on MS-DOS, Windows and Macintosh.